FatihCANLII/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_03.md

 ## Step 3: Calculate the Absolute Uncertainty

-To obtain the absolute uncertainty in resistance:
+Now we convert the relative uncertainty into an absolute uncertainty.

+We use:

 $$
-\Delta R = R \times 0.032
+\Delta R = R \times \frac{\Delta R}{R}
 $$

+We use this formula because the relative uncertainty must be converted into the same unit as the resistance, which is ohms.

-Substituting the value of the resistance:
+Substituting the values:

 $$
 \Delta R = 5.00 \times 0.032